 For this article I have a virtual machine running Exchange Server 2016 CU5, named EX16, running on Windows Server 2016.
 This virtual machine is going to be deleted from its virtual storage.
 This could mimic failed storage, a virtual machine becoming corrupt, or, the operating system refusing to boot.
 This Exchange Server is not part of a Database Availability Group (DAG).

 Note: You can also use this process with older versions of Exchange.

 So, let’s “accidentally” delete our virtual machine.
 The screenshot to the right shows our virtual machine has been deleted.

 Gathering information for the recovery process

-For the recovery we will need to know what cumulative update we were running.
-We also need to know the operating system and directory path for the Exchange install.
-Without this information the recovery procedure will fail.
-For our lab we knew all this information.
+For the recovery, we will need to know the operating system and directory path our Exchange server used.
+Without this information, the recovery procedure will fail.
+For our lab, we knew all this information.
 But what if we didn’t have this information?

 To find the operating system we can use Active Directory Users and Computers.